chuv13/vinnymarquez/_posts/2013-09-22-30-lessons-and-takeaways-from-being-30.md

 layout: post
 permalink: /blog/2013/09/22/30-lessons-and-takeaways-from-being-30/
 category: blog
-#categories:
-#  - Personal
-#  - Self Improvement
-tags:
-  - 3 idiots
-  - birthday
-  - john maxwell
+tags: 3idiots birthday john maxwell leadership lessons
-  - leadership
-  - learnings
-  - lessons
 ---
 As you know (or may not know), I recently celebrated my 18th birthday.
 Lol.
 After some internalization and retrospection I came up with this long list that sums up the most of the important things I&#8217;ve learned.